-UCL’s staff and former students have included over 30 Nobel prize winners.
+UCL’s staff and former students have included 34 Nobel prize winners.
 It is a truly international community: more than one-third of our student body – more than 43,800 strong – come from 190 countries and one-third of staff are from outside the UK.
 UCL offers postgraduate research opportunities in all of its subjects, and provides more than 200 undergraduate programmes and more than 400 taught postgraduate programmes.
 Approximately 55% of the student community is engaged in graduate studies, with about 30% of these graduate students pursuing research degrees.

-Faculty in the Strategy & Entrepreneurship group share an interest in understanding what makes firms successful and what leads to the formation of new businesses.
-Research topics include digitization, big data analytics, machine learning, information environment, platform ecosystems, new organizational forms, learning, innovation, competition, interorganizational relationships, corporate strategy, entrepreneurial strategy, entrepreneurship for development, and social innovation.
+The UCL School of Management consists of five research groups: Strategy & Entrepreneurship, Organisations & Innovation, Operations & Technology, Marketing & Analytics, and Finance, Accounting & Economics.
+Faculty in the Strategy & Entrepreneurship group share an interest in how organizations, markets, and industries are being reshaped by technological and cultural forces.
+Research topics include artificial intelligence, big data analytics, machine learning, information environment, platform ecosystems, new organizational forms, decentralized organizations, learning, innovation, interorganizational relationships, corporate strategy, entrepreneurial strategy, reputation and identity, entrepreneurship for development, and social innovation.

 See mgmt.ucl.ac.uk for more information about the School and our research group.

 The UCL School of Management encourages diversity and a positive culture among all faculty, staff, and students.
 Our school is committed to building an intellectual community in which diversity, fairness, and inclusion are valued.
 UCL is an Equal Opportunity Employer.